-The teacher/Examiner must select and record six candidates who are representative of the range of marks awarded by the Centre, e.g. 2 good, 2 middling, 2 weak.
-The candidates selected should be spread as evenly as possible across the Centre's range of marks.
+(ii) the recordings of 6 candidates across the ability range, e.g. 2 good, 2 middling, 2 weak.
+The candidates selected should be representative of the range of marks awarded by the Centre and should be spread as evenly as possible across that range.
 If possible, the recordings of the strongest and the weakest candidates at the Centre should be included, with the other recordings spaced at equal intervals in between.